iankietzman-voeracity/11X/gateway/README.md

 - Add Github Actions for linting, testing, building, deployment
 - Identify further abstraction candidates
 - Additional error handling
-- Concurrentify and parallelize computationally heavy operations and move from Gateway to Mendel
+- Concurrentify/parallelize computationally heavy operations and move from Gateway to Mendel
 - Algorithmic improvements and benchmarking
 - Memory store (SQLite in this case, though I typically default to Postgres if I do not have additional specifications to go from) to eliminate processing the same underlying data upon every request
 - Add ins, del, dup to `mutateSequence` function